Biosphere: Extent

-Earth's biosphere is divided into a number of biomes, inhabited by fairly similar flora and fauna.
+Earth's biosphere is divided into several biomes, inhabited by fairly similar flora and fauna.
 On land, biomes are separated primarily by latitude.
-Terrestrial biomes lying within the Arctic and Antarctic Circles are relatively barren of plant and animal life, while most of the more populous biomes lie near the equator.
+Terrestrial biomes lying within the Arctic and Antarctic Circles are relatively barren of plant and animal life.
+In contrast, most of the more populous biomes lie near the equator.

 Annual variation

 Artificial biospheres

 Experimental biospheres, also called closed ecological systems, have been created to study ecosystems and the potential for supporting life outside the Earth.
 These include spacecraft and the following terrestrial laboratories: